loh-tar/KatePlugin-IndexView/README.md

 ## KatePlugin-IndexView

 This is a fork from Kate's plugin *SymbolViewer* with a couple of improvements.
+See release notes of the very first version at the bottom of this file for a list of fixed and new features.

 In July 2018 I started to hack on these plugin and got some of may changes upstream which was a very cool experience, but not without some hassle.